firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 If you have your own (virtual) web server you can use this guide to install Firefly III.
 You may have some ingredients prepared already.

+!!! warning "New instructions"
+    These instructions have changed after the release of Firefly III v6.1.11 on 2024-03-20.

 ## Ingredients

 You need a working LAMP, LEMP or WAMP stack.
 Run PHP %PHPVERSION.
 Here are some Google queries to help you.